-Additionally, workers can contract harmful eye diseases in addition to direct eye injuries.
+Additionally, workers can contract harmful eye diseases and direct eye injuries.
 The possible ways to contract an eye disease are through blood droplets, dirty fingers, coughing, sneezing, and other similar eye contact.

 Hearing loss, as well as vision loss, is also a risk for those in the construction profession.
-Any job that requires you to be around loud noises for long periods of time can increase your chances of hearing loss.
-And, just like vision, even though there are some great medical advances for hearing assistance, it is not your norm and therefore it takes time to deal with these changes.
+Any job that requires you to be around loud noises for long periods can increase your chances of hearing loss.
+And, just like vision, even though there are some tremendous medical advances for hearing assistance, it is not your norm; therefore, it takes time to deal with these changes.

-The National Institute for Occupational Safety and Health, continually reports that hearing loss is a serious problem for millions of people working in the United States.
+The National Institute for Occupational Safety and Health continually reports that hearing loss is a severe problem for millions of people working in the United States.
 The following are estimated statistics regarding work-related hearing loss risks:

-There are safety guidelines regarding ear protection in a certain work environment, despite these, companies still allow dangerous conditions that can contribute to or cause hearing damage.
-These include persistent high noise levels, isolated incidents (explosions), and there are even chemicals that can cause harm to an ear (ototoxic chemicals).
+There are safety guidelines regarding ear protection in a specific work environment; despite these, companies still allow dangerous conditions that can contribute to or cause hearing damage.
+These include persistent high noise levels, isolated incidents (explosions), and even chemicals that can cause harm to an ear (ototoxic chemicals).

 Hearing loss can be gradual or abrupt and can occur in varying degrees, including:

-The recommended level of noise exposure at work is to not exceed 85 decibels (dB) for a period of eight hours or more.
-Common examples in typical workplaces where this level can be exceeded, include:
+The recommended level of noise exposure at work is to not exceed 85 decibels (dB) for eight hours or more.
+Common examples in typical workplaces where this level can be exceeded include:

-Hearing loss claims can involve complex calculations and formulas to determine the amount of hearing loss sustained.
-How much payment a victim received is based on their level of hearing loss and the effect it is having on their life.
+Hearing loss claims can involve complex calculations and formulas to determine the amount of loss sustained.
+How much payment a victim receives depends on their hearing loss level and its effect on their life.

-Obtaining workers’ compensation benefits for medical expenses lost wages, and disabilities can be a complex process, especially in cases of vision or hearing loss.
-You should always contact an attorney who fully understands the claim process and how to properly file a lawsuit, when necessary.
+Obtaining workers’ compensation benefits for medical expenses, lost wages, and disabilities can be complex, especially in cases of vision or hearing loss.
+You should always contact an attorney who fully understands the claim process and how to file a lawsuit, when necessary, properly.
 If you are considering a claim, or even if you have already filed a claim and it has been denied, you should contact an experienced attorney.